 Make sure you know what you are liable for.
 Check what you need to have to prove to the council that you are exempt because you are a student.
 If you think you might be liable, for example, because you are a part-time student, ask the council to confirm how much you have to pay.
 You can then budget for the payment.

 If you owe council tax

-If watch live television, or watch programmes online, you must have a valid TV licence.
+If you watch or record live television, or watch programmes on BBC iPlayer, you must have a valid TV licence.
 If you live in halls of residence, your university or college may have a licence for televisions in communal areas.
 If you also have a television in your own room, you will need a separate licence.
-If you live in shared accommodation, you will probably only need one licence for the whole house.
+If you live in shared accommodation, you probably only need one licence for the whole house.
 If your accommodation is self-contained, or you have a separate tenancy agreement for your room, you will probably need a licence of your own.
 If you are not sure, contact TV Licensing.
 See Useful contacts at the end of this fact sheet.

 Your TV licence is a priority